FraFerrazzi/exprob_assignment1/README.md

  - The recharge of the battery does not charge a battery but just wastes time to simulate the task.
  - The timestamp of the robot and the timestamp of the location which the robot visits are updated when the robot gets to the issued location, so when the `controller()` method has done its execution.
  - When the battery status becomes low, the robot reaches the charging location even if it is not reachable at the moment.
+ - All the locations inside the map are set to be URGENT when the program is launched.
+The assumption is that the robot has not moved in a long time, therefore has not visited any location for a period longer than the threshold.

 ## Limitations